 Neighborhood Watch works because it reduces opportunities for crime to occur, and it does not rely on altering or changing the criminal’s behavior or motivation.

-If you are interested in starting a Neighborhood Watch in your neighborhood, please call Officer Angela Senger at the Aberdeen Police Department at 605-626-7737.
+If you are interested in starting a Neighborhood Watch in your neighborhood, please call the Aberdeen Police Department at 605-626-7000.
+Currently, there no active Neighborhood Watch program areas in Aberdeen.